laboon/ebook/text/10_what_is_software_testing.md

 Once you've established what the user wants, however, there's still work to be done.
 You will need to verify that the program works under normal conditions and with a wide variety of input.

-For this example, a few ideas of possible input to test that it works under a variety of cases -
+For this example, a few ideas of possible input to test that it works under a variety of cases:

 1. A string of all capitalized letters, e.g., `ABCDEFG`
 2. A string of already lowercase letters, e.g., `lmnop`